Scenic USA - New Mexico

 Today, all seems peaceful in these tiny villages.
 Local museums, shops and galleries display traditional wood-carvings, hand-woven textiles, and fine red and black on cream pottery.

 Although the High Road turns onto Route 76 at Truchas, continuing on into Truches is another wonderful byway stop.
 Pueblo Pottery Northward to the next stop at Las Trampas, High Road travelers will find a small village founded in 1751.
 The town was designated a National Historic District by the National Park Service (NPS) in 1967.
-Here, you'll not want to miss seeing the Church of San Jose de Garcia (inset).
+Here, you'll not want to miss seeing the Church of San Jose de Gracia (inset).
 Completed in 1776, a strong Spanish influence is evident in the architecture of this National Historic Landmark.

 The byway officially ends where Route 518 meets 68 in Ranchos de Taos, but every visitor will want to explore the world famous town of Taos and Taos Pueblo just to the north.